Joana625/first-python-notebook/README.md

 ## Testing git
 Testing git is working from within VSCode within Anaconda.
+Using ssh